HKhawaja/Android-Scraper/README.md

 # Android-Scraper

-Scrapes a website and displays data in an application
+An Android application that scrapes the dining hall website and displays the menu.